DimitrivC/Final_Project/DESIGN.md

 (ii) The user can:
   (1) See a list of all saved charities (which have been saved via Save_New_Charity_Activity, see below)
     Required:
-  (2) Select one or more charities.
+  (2) Click on one ore more charities, thereby selecting them.
+This will be shown.
+If she clicks on them again, they will be unselected.
     Required:
-  (3) Click on a button to go back to Main_Activity so the selected charities are added to the list.
+  (3) Click on one or more charities in another place, to show the table.
+If she clicks on that particular place again, the table will not be shown any more.
     Required:
-  (4) Log out.
+  (3) Click on a button with the text "Add to calculation."
+The user will be directed to Main_Activity, and there the selected charities will are added to the calculation.
+    Required:
+  (4) Click on a button with the text "Log out" to log out.
+The user is redirected to Login_Activity.
+    Required:
+  (5) Click on an Icon showing what the user can do on this page.
     Required:
 (iii) Also required:
   (a) Check to see if the user is logged in via Firebase.
 If not, she will be redirected to Login_Activity.
 If so, nothing happens (so she remains on this page).